-Constitutional Amendment for census change on November ballot
+Constitutional amendment for census change on November ballot

 Schwab says it’s on the website, but he says his personal advocacy to get rid of the second count is not profiled on the website.

 “We never said to vote for it.
-We just said if it passes (lawmakers) get the numbers quicker and it saves the state $834 thousand.
-That is data based and it’s fact based so I don’t know how that’s advocating.”
+We just said if it passes (lawmakers) get the numbers quicker and it saves the state $834,000.
+That is data-based, and it’s fact-based so I don’t know how that’s advocating.”

 Some lawmakers point out the measure passed overwhelmingly in the legislature last year to put it to a public vote.
 But others say the issue was a distraction last year and could be another distraction heading into the new lawmaking session this year.

-“These things are a distractions from a budget issue that the main question is, who pays for government?” said Representative Tim Hodge (D) 72nd District.
+“These things are a distractions from a budget issue that the main question is, who pays for government?” said Representative Tim Hodge, D-District 72..

 Hodge says the bigger issues of tax cuts for the wealthy and food tax should be the focus.
 He also argues some of those issues got swallowed up last year when things like a census count came up for a vote.